Yelden: Notable figures

-In June 1943, as Yielden had a depleted population, an American Air-force Pilot named Dick Rodgers assisted in the administration and running of the town's noted Strawberry Fayre.
+In June 1943, as Yielden had a depleted population, an American air-force pilot named Dick Rodgers assisted in the administration and running of the town's noted Strawberry Fayre.
 During his short stay there, Rodgers became a very popular figure within the community.
-He encouraged his fellow air-force pilots to volunteer and raise funds for the local church during their time at the Yielden airbase.
-He later died, whilst completing a supply drop during the Battle of the Bulge.
+He encouraged his fellow USAAF pilots to volunteer and raise funds for the local church during their time at the Yielden airbase.
+He died while completing a supply drop during the Battle of the Bulge.
 Although his body was never recovered, there is a commemorative plaque on a bench outside the Western gate of the Church.

-Joe Ekins (15 July 1923 – 1 February 2012), Tank Gunner, credited by some for killing German tank Commander Michael Wittmann was born in Yielden.
+Joe Ekins (1923 – 2012), tank gunner, credited by some with killing German tank Commander Michael Wittmann, was born in Yielden.

 Name spelling

 In common with most other place, the village name has evolved over the centuries.
 The earliest recorded version was 'Giveldene' in 1086 and since then there have been over 20 changes.
 At one stage (circa 1390) it was recorded as being 'Yelden' before becoming known as Yeveldene in 1461.
 Other names include Chivelden, Gyueldene, Yueldene, Yealdon, Evelden, Yeveldene, Yielding and Yeilden.
 Finally it was recorded as being 'Yelden' again in 1830 with the latest variant 'Yielden' having arrived in more recent times.

-Depending on which direction you approach from you will find that the name of the village is spelt differently on various sign posts:
+The name of the village is spelt differently on sign posts depending on the direction of approach: